ChrisBGoodman/Simulated_FantasyFootball_Database/readMe.md

 This is a simulated database of the ESPN fantasy football web app.
+Still a work in progress.
+Currently working on loading the data from all 32 teams, players, coaches, etc..